 What Is a Short Sale in Real Estate?

 A short sale is the result of an agreement between the lender and the homeowner.
 Lenders lose money through a short sale because homeowners sell the property for an amount lower than what is left on the mortgage.
 Homeowners usually go this route because they lack equity in the property, and a number of things can cause someone to be in this financial situation; for example, a job loss, divorce, medical bills, and a decline in the financial market.
 Also, a homeowner can be underwater on their mortgage due to real estate market crashes.
-As financial circumstances push the homeowner to short-sale the property, the lender also pushes the sale by making their own financial decisions, including deciding on the buyers, setting the timeline, and more.
+As financial circumstances push the homeowner to short-sell the property, the lender also pushes the sale by making their own financial decisions, including deciding on the buyers, setting the timeline, and more.

 The steps that the homeowner takes are the sale of the property, the finding of the buyer, and the offer submission.
 These steps are then followed by the lender’s loss mitigation department making a decision to approve the sale after their review of everything.
 Homeowners also need to keep in mind that lenders can pursue the selling homeowners for the loss in financial value after the sale, or the deficiency, unless an agreement is reached and signed by both parties.
 A short sale that leaves the seller with a deficiency judgment is not the clean exit it appears to be.